kubevirt/kubevirt.github.io/pages/ec2.md

 ```

-## Step 2: Walkthrough the KubeVirt labs
+## Step 2: KubeVirt labs

 After you have connected to your instance through SSH, you can
-walkthrough a couple of labs to help you get acquainted with KubeVirt
+work through a couple of labs to help you get acquainted with KubeVirt
 and how to use it to create and deploy VMs with Kubernetes.

 The first lab is ["Use KubeVirt"](../labs/kubernetes/lab6).
 This lab walks you